Italian at its (vegetarian!) finest.

 There are a lot of recipes for some variation of eggplant parmesan.
 Usually touted as faster or lighter than versions such as, say, this one, these eggplant parm recipes may taste good.
 These recipes may even more healthy and easy to prepare.
 But ultimately, they are eggplant parm “lite.”

-So this eggplant parmesan recipe is the real deal: the old-school, fried eggplant parmesan you’d see at your Italian-American grandmom’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti, garnished with some parsley.
+So this eggplant parm is the real deal: the old-school, fried eggplant parmesan you’d see at your Italian-American grandmom’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti, garnished with some parsley.

-I cannot guarantee this recipe’s speed or health benefits.
+I cannot guarantee this recipe’s speed.
 But I can guarantee that this is one of the best eggplant parmesan recipes you will ever have.
 So I’ll leave you with two words: Worth.
 It.

 How do you make your eggplant parmesan?
 Share below!